MuttakiIslamBismoyBracu18/DNR_Oak_Wilt_Detection/Code_ReadMe.md

 2. Results Display:
    After the backend processes the images, the frontend displays the prediction results.
 Each prediction is shown with a corresponding color-coded marker:
-   - Green for "Not an Oak Wilt"
+   - Green for "CHANGES OF COLORS ON TREE LEAVES"
-   - Red for "This Picture Has Oak Wilt"
+   - Red for "THIS PICTURE HAS OAK WILT"
-   - Orange for "High Chance of Oak Wilt"
+   - Orange for "THERE'S A HIGH CHANCE OF OAK WILTS"

    These color markers are saved in the `frontend/src/assets` directory for easy customization.